Jussara: Economy

 The economy is based on modest commerce, public employment, small transformation industries, cattle raising, and agriculture.
 There is an industrial district and a dairy.

 The soil is very fertile and lends itself to agriculture with emphasis on the planting of rice, beans, corn, manioc, sweet potato, cotton, and soybeans, among others.
 The subsoil is rich in minerals like cassiterite, nickel, and chromium.
 Cattle raising is also practiced with one of the largest herds in the state (388,000).
 Cheese and milk products are manufactured locally.
-There are also brick factories producing both floor tiles, bricks and roof tiles.
+There are also brick factories producing floor tiles, bricks and roof tiles.